What is carpal tunnel syndrome?

 - Muscle weakness in the affected hand.

-- Sensation of spasm that spreads towards the fingers.
+- Sensation of spasm that irrigates towards the fingers.

-For some years now, carpal tunnel syndrome has been classified as an occupational disease, this means that it is a disease generally caused by work activity.
-If your job requires you to spend a lot of time at the computer with your wrist or arm flexed, you may be more prone to developing carpal tunnel syndrome.
+For several years now, carpal tunnel syndrome has been classified as an occupational disease, meaning it's generally caused by work-related activity.
+If your job requires you to spend extended periods of time at the computer with your wrist or arm bent, you may be more prone to developing carpal tunnel syndrome.

-It is important that you see a doctor so that you receive appropriate treatment in time and reduce the risk of symptoms worsening.
-The treatment that is administered will depend on the progress of the disease and the history you have.
+It's important to see a doctor to receive appropriate treatment in a timely manner and reduce the risk of symptoms worsening.
+The treatment you receive will depend on the disease's progression and your medical history.
 Treatment can be conservative or surgical.

 PRONAPRESA